This article originally appeared on VICE Canada.

 Eventually, her father, who lived nearby, came and took the three to the hospital.
 The CBC reported that two people suffered serious injuries as a result of the pile-up.
 As they drove away, Cassell Pardy said she was certain she was leaving Obi behind forever in the vehicular carnage.

 "I truly thought he had died in the crash," said Cassell Pardy.
 "We flew back to our home with very heavy hearts because we thought we were leaving him there."

 Even when cops called her the next day to tell her they never found the body of her dog, Cassell Pardy assumed he was simply swept away by a snow plow.
 Still though, the cop told her to post something on social media in case the dog just ran away.
 She followed his advice, but didn’t get her hopes up.

-"I did post online, but my intentions were just to get his body back, as that way could get some closure from his death," said Cassell Pardy.
-"I never dreamed for a million years he was still alive."
+"I did post online, but my intentions were just to get his body back, so we could get some closure from his death," said Cassell Pardy.
+"I never dreamed that in a million years he was still alive."

 Even if he was alive after the crash, she thought there was no way he would survive the cold snap they just got.
 It was, as Cassell Pardy explained, "the coldest days we had all winter, that week.
 Not to mention the whole area is swarming with coyotes who would love to meet a little dog."
 The odds were stacked pretty darn strongly against the little pooch.